Continuous integration within Gearset is a powerful tool, but what if you need to trigger third-party services as part of your release process?

 To create a CI job with outgoing webhooks, start by following the usual setup process.
 On the

 Outgoing webhooks tab you can add the URL you’d like Gearset to

 POST to, and select which events you would like the webhook to trigger on.

 If you are using a custom payload then you can choose whether you’d like to use

-POST request with the payload you provide to the url.
-For custom payloads we don't add any information in about the job name or status, so you'll need to include any references you need in that payload.
-Multiple outgoing webhooks are supported, so you can trigger various services dependant on the event to create more customised flows.
+POST request with the payload you provide to the URL.
+For custom payloads we don't add any information about the job name or status, so you'll need to include any references you need in that payload.
+Multiple outgoing webhooks are supported, so you can simultaneously trigger various services to create more customised flows.

 Many customers look to integrate Outgoing Webhooks from Gearset with a selection of common 3rd party tools.
 Here are some useful resources to help you set up your integrations with these platforms.